 - Switch to amber or red bulbs, which have no blue spectrum

-- Supplement with Eye Armor to screen (pun intended) the inevitable high-energy blue light your eyes are overexposed to
+- Supplement with Bulletproof Eye Armor to support your eyes against inevitable blue light

-- Black out your sleeping area by taping over or unplugging LEDs
+- Black out your sleeping area with blackout curtains and covering exposed LEDs

 Join over 1 million fans